- 3 large eggs, room temperature

 - Vegetable-oil nonstick cooking spray

-- After you have combined eggs and milk in a large bowl, whisk together with vanilla until very frothy.
+After you have combined eggs and milk in a large bowl, whisk together until very frothy.
 This should only take about 1 minute.
 Have the flour and salt measured out and ready to go.

-- Add flour, sugar, and salt to egg mixture.
+Add flour and salt to egg mixture.
 We tested out a blender and an electric stand mixer when making the batter, but concluded that whisking by hand produces the most tender, airy popovers.

-- Fill popover cups about three-quarters full with batter.
-Sprinkle chocolate over batter-filled popover cups.
+Whisk chives into batter.
+Fill popover cups about three-quarters full with batter.
 Bake 20 minutes, then reduce oven temperature to 350 degrees.
 Continue to bake until golden brown and dry to the touch, about 20 minutes more.